nalathethird/ResoScanner/README.md

   </a>
 </p>

-# ResoScanner
+# ResoScanner - A Resonite focused Modded Log Scanner
-A privatly hosted Discord Bot to Scan Resonite Modded Client logs and parse back a readable format.

 This README explains the bots intentions and purpose, for [Terms Of Service](https://github.com/nalathethird/ResoScanner/blob/main/TERMS_OF_SERVICE.md) and [Privacy Policy](https://yellowdogman.com/), see their respective .MD's.

-Sadly, I would like to keep this bots code Private for now, until I can fully and cleanly make a well documented bot.

-I have several things I would like to do with this bot before an official release or pre-release, including cluster setup, proper InteractionsEndpoints, etc. but Im in a rough spot IRL, and this is hard to do with a short attention span.

-If like to motivate me further, please consider Starting the Repo, or Donating to me on [Kofi](https://ko-fi.com/zeianala)☕

 ### [INVITE ResoScanner!](https://discord.com/oauth2/authorize?client_id=1431852171972051068)

-## Complete Feature List
+## Features

-### Core Functionality
-- ✅ Multi-loader support (RML, MonkeyLoader, BepInEx, MelonLoader)
-- ✅ Mod Detection and SHA256 verification (via Verified Mod manifest for RML)
-- ✅ Outdated mod detection
-- ✅ Unverified mod identification
-- ✅ Error analysis for Mods
+- **Instant Log Analysis**: Upload your Resonite `.log` file in a configured channel or DM the bot, and get results in seconds.
+- **Mod Loader Support**: Detects mods from ResoniteModLoader (RML), MonkeyLoader, BepInEx, and MelonLoader.
+- **Error & Warning Detection**: Finds failed mods, errors, and warnings, with severity color-coding in Discord embeds.
+- **Outdated Mod Detection**: Checks for outdated mods using the official manifest and provides update links.
+- **Version Awareness**: Parses Resonite version from logs, shows how old your build is, and compares to the latest Steam release.
+- **Actionable Recommendations**: Provides clear suggestions for fixing detected issues.
+- **Privacy-Friendly**: Logs are processed in memory only and never stored.
+- **Admin Channel Configuration(Servers Only)**: Use `/addlogchannel`, `/removelogchannel`, and `/listlogchannels` to control where the bot scans for logs.
+- **Automatic Status Updates**: Bot status updates when manifest/build info changes.

+**(I have several things I would like to do with this bot before an official release or pre-release, including cluster setup, proper InteractionsEndpoints, etc. but Im in a rough spot IRL, and this is hard to do with a short attention span.)**

+## Quick Start

+1. **Invite the bot** to your Discord server or DM it directly.
+2. **Upload your Resonite `.log` file**.
+3. **Get instant feedback** on modding issues!

-### Channel Configuration
+## Configuration

-- ✅ Per-server slash commands
-- ✅ Max 3 channels per server
-- ✅ Admin-only management
-- ✅ DM support (for people who dont want a public log shown)
+- **Channel Setup**: Use `/addlogchannel` to add a channel for log scanning (admin only).
+Up to 3 channels per server.
+- **Send a `.log` anywhere!**: You can send a log file in any channel or DM, and the bot will respond in the same channel!

-### Privacy & Security
+## Privacy & Security

-- ✅ RAM-only log processing
-- ✅ Immediate data disposal
-- ✅ Explicit garbage collection
+- Logs are never stored or shared.
-- ✅ No persistent storage
+- No user tracking or analytics.
-- ✅ Comprehensive TOS and Detailed Privacy Policy, following GDPR compliance and CCPA compliance

-### User Experience
-- ✅ Embed shows a image of the Loader they are using
-- ✅ Upgrade path for outdated mods via the Verified Mod Manifest on GitHub
-- ✅ Actionable recommendations - not a guarenteed fix

-### 1. Terms of Service & Privacy Policy
+- Only public APIs (Steam, Git/ThunderStore manifests) are accessed.

+## Supported Mod Loaders

+- ResoniteModLoader (RML)
+- MonkeyLoader
+- BepInEx
+- MelonLoader (rarely used in Resonite, but supported anyway)

 #### [TERMS OF SERVICE](https://github.com/nalathethird/ResoScanner/blob/main/TERMS_OF_SERVICE.md)
 - Service description